Factbox: Trump to meet heads of Carlyle Group, Marvel, World Jewish Congress

 * Under consideration for agriculture secretary

-* Former U.S. Secretary of Health and Human Services under President George W. Bush
+* Former U.S. secretary of health and human services under President George W. Bush, former governor of Wisconsin

 * President of the World Jewish Congress

-Reporting by Richard Cowan, Doina Chiacu and Susan Heavey, Editing by W Simon
+Reporting by Richard Cowan, Doina Chiacu and Susan Heavey; Editing by W Simon and Bill Trott